Ecuador Adoption

 • Application through dossier (adoption paperwork) submission typically takes 6-9 months, but this timeframe is determined by the pace at which a family completes their documentation and the speed of immigration approval.

-• Average timeframe from dossier submission to adoption finalization is 12-24 months, depending on the family’s child requests.
+• The average timeframe from dossier submission to adoption finalization is 12-24 months, depending on the family’s child requests.

-• Families adopting a waiting child, an older child, or a sibling group often experience a quicker timeframe.
+• Families adopting a waiting child, an older child, or a sibling group may experience a shorter timeframe.

 • Time frames are subject to change.